wnchan/tp/docs/DeveloperGuide.md

    Use case ends.

 **Extensions:**
 * 1a.
+The given tutorial slot is invalid.
+  * 1a1.
+StudentConnect shows an error message.
-The given slot does not match any of the groups' tutorial slot.
+* 1b.
+The given tutorial slot does not match any of the groups' tutorial slot.

   Use case ends.